JoeKlaus/CarFinder/Database/README.md

 ```

 ### Create the Sellers Table
-This will store potential Sellers' username and password, along with basic contact information and the Vehicles they are listing on the application.
+This will store potential Sellers' usernames and passwords, along with basic contact information and the Vehicles they are listing on the application.

 ```sql
 CREATE TABLE Sellers